RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 their parent window is re-sized.
 Trust me, you don't what to write code to resize and relocate widgets every time you develop a GUI program!
-Therefore, ``layout managers`` are included in the Tkinter module to do this work for us.
+Therefore, ``layout managers`` are included in the Tkinter module to do this work for you.
 You just have to give some basic positioning information to a ``layout manager`` so it can calculate a position and a size for each widget.

 There are three ``layout managers`` in the ``Tkinter`` module: